What is a Dental Bridge?

 - Restore your smile

-Traditional bridges involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic in between.
+Traditional bridges involve creating crowns for the teeth on either side of the missing tooth, with a pontic in between.
 Traditional bridges are the most common type of bridge and are made of either porcelain fused to metal or ceramics.

-- Dental bridges can last five to 15 years and even longer.
-With good oral hygiene and regular checkups, it is not unusual for the life span of a fixed bridge to be over 10 years.
+Dental bridges can last five to 15 years and even longer.
+With good oral hygiene and regular checkups, it is not unusual for the life span of a fixed bridge to be more than 10 years.